Bayesian Nonparametric Cost-Effectiveness Analyses: Causal Estimation and Adaptive Subgroup Discovery: Identification of Causal Net Monetary Benefit

 \section{Identification of Causal Net Monetary Benefit}

-Recall that we are interested in estimating $\Psi = E[MV^1 ] - E[MV^0]$, where the expectation implicitly conditional on the parameters governing the joint cost-survival distribution.
+Recall that we are interested in estimating $\Psi = E[MV^{1,0} ] - E[MV^{0,0}]$, where the expectation implicitly conditional on the parameters governing the joint cost-survival distribution.
 We can identify each term of $\Psi$.
 Starting with an iterated expectation over $L$,

-This yields Equation \eqref{eq:mcmv}.
-The second line follows from extended conditional ignorability, $Y^a, T^a \perp A \mid L$, allowing us to condition on $A=a$ after first conditioning on $L$.
-The third line follows from extended consistency, that is $(Y^a, T^a) = (Y, T) \mid A=a$.
-These are extensions of the usual conditional ignorability and consistency assumptions.
-Implicit in the above is the assumption of no joint interference, $( Y_i^{a_{1:n}}, T_i^{a_{1:n}} ) = ( Y_i^{a_{i}}, T_i^{a_{i}} )$.
-That is, each subject's potential outcome vector is independent of others' treatments.
-Positivity requires no modification, so as usual the treatment probability must be bounded $0 \leq P(A \mid L) \leq 1$ at all levels of $L$.
+Note above, $\mathcal{Y}$ and $\mathcal{D}$ are the spaces we integrate over.
+This last line is each term of Equation \eqref{eq:mcmv}.
+The second line follows from joint ignorability (IA.1), allowing us to condition on $A=a, \delta=0$ after first conditioning on $L$.
+The third line follows from joint consistency, IA.2, allowing us to drop the superscripts on monetary value.
+These are extensions of the usual conditional ignorability and consistency assumptions under censoring \citep{robins2000} extended to handle a bivariate cost-survival time outcome.
+The interference assumption, IA.4, allows us to write $MV^{a_{1:n},0_{1:n}}=MV^{a,0}$.
+That is, each subject's potential monetary value is independent of others' treatments or censoring status.
+Said another we, we learn nothing about someone else's potential monetary value by learning another's treatment assignment.
+Joint positivity, IA.3, is requires so that we do not condition on a zero-probability event in the second equality.
 The expression above identifies a causal estimand that is purely a function of unknown parameters.
 Thus a posterior distribution over the parameters induces a posterior distribution over monetary value.